jertel/elastabot/README.md

 | commandPrefix                  | Special character or phrase to trigger the bot, typically an exclamation point, !.
 Ex: !ack
 | triageTarget                   | How to initiate the triage process, currently only smtp is supported.
 | searchEnabled                  | Allows generic, arbitrary searching of the Elasticsearch cluster.
 Should not be enabled if sensitive information is stored in the cluster.
+| debug                          | If true, will output debug logging to help troubleshoot connectivity problems.

 ### Environment Variables